Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge Theory of hybrid Landau-Ginzburg models

-\begin{prop}\cite{ShamotoHodgeTate}\cite{Harderunpublished} Let $(Y, \sw:Y \to \C)$ be a LG model with a (tame) compactification $((Z,D_Z), f:Z \to \bbP^1)$.
-Assume that the Deligne's canonical mixed Hodge structure on $H^k(Y)$ is Hodge-Tate for all $k \geq 0$.
+Conjecture \ref{conj:KKP Hodge numbers smooth} holds if we impose the Hodge-Tate condition on $H^*(Y)$.
+We refer to Section \ref{sec:Extended Fano/LG} for a mirror symmetry motivation for this assumption. \begin{thm}\cite{ShamotoHodgeTate}\cite{Harderunpublished} Let $(Y, \sw:Y \to \C)$ be a LG model of Fano type.
+Assume that Deligne's canonical mixed Hodge structure on $H^k(Y)$ is Hodge-Tate for all $k \geq 0$.
 Then the KKP conjecture holds.
 In other words, we have